| BOOTISO(1) | General Commands Manual | BOOTISO(1) |

 types.
 It is thus advised that you explicitly set the partition type

-modifier when enforcing GPT.
+with --part-type modifier when enforcing GPT.

 This is however not required for Windows images which have a special

-handling by bootiso
+handling by bootiso.

 -H,